Skip to Content

 Associate Professor Amy Dievendorf, who is the director of the Adult-Gerontology Acute Care Nurse Practitioner program, led the first immersion training with graduate-level nurse practitioner students on Nov.
 8 at the College of Nursing’s new Clinical Education Building in West Columbia.

-A closer look: GE’s Venue Sprint devices are designed for maximum portability with wireless probe capability and AI-enabled software tools.
-The pocket-sized scanners can be linked via a cellphone app, rather than a laptop or tablet, to easily analyze quick-scan patient results
+A closer look: GE HealthCare’s Venue Sprint devices are designed for maximum portability, with a tablet form factor that features AI-enabled software tools as well as wireless Vscan Air dual-probes.
+Vscan Air is a pocket-sized scanner that can also be linked via a cellphone app, rather than a laptop or tablet, to easily analyze quick-scan patient results.

 Accelerated training: The state-of-the-art simulations accelerate how nursing students learn anatomy, physiology and advanced health assessments.
-GE’s software includes built-in training modalities, so providers can instantly receive directions on best practices and uses.
+GE HealthCare’s software includes built-in training modalities, so providers can instantly receive directions on best practices and uses.

 The college’s goal is to incorporate ultrasound training across all nursing graduate programs to prepare students to be primary care providers, critical care intensivists as well as cardiology and pulmonary providers.